-Best Swiss Names for a Bernese Mountain Dog
+Swiss Names for Your Bernese Mountain Dog

-If you have just brought home a Bernese Mountain Dog, or have talked to a good breeder and will be doing so soon, congratulations!
+If you have just brought home a Bernese Mountain Dog (or have talked to a good breeder and will be doing so soon), congratulations!
 They are an excellent dog and make a great member of the family.

-As you probably already know, they are not only mountain dogs, they are also farm dogs.
-Here in Brazil they are known as “boiadeiros”, or cattle dogs.
+As you probably already know, they are not only mountain dogs—they are also farm dogs.
+Here in Brazil they are known as “boiadeiros,” or cattle dogs.
 They are big and tough enough to work cattle, pull carts, and watch out for the kids when they were out on hikes in the high pastures of the Swiss Alps.
-The dogs are docile and have excellent personalities, and when properly socialized are almost never shy.
+The dogs are docile and have excellent personalities and, when properly socialized, are almost never shy.

 The dark side of the Bernese Mountain Dog has nothing to do with his personality.
-They die of cancer more that any other breed—one statistic is that almost half of them die of diseases like mast cell tumors, lymphosarcomas, and osteosarcomas, while only about one quarter of other dogs succumb to cancer.
+They die of cancer more that any other breed—one statistic is that almost half of them die of diseases like mast cell tumors, lymphosarcomas, and osteosarcomas, while only about one-quarter of other dogs succumb to cancer.

 There are other things to be concerned about too.
-Many of the dogs have hip dysplasia, osteochondritis, and cruciate ligament problems, and then develop arthritis later on.
+Many of the dogs have hip dysplasia, osteochondritis, and cruciate ligament problems and then develop arthritis later on.
 Other dogs have retinal atrophy (PRA) and other less common inherited problems.

 All of those medical problems make a big difference.
 The average life span is only about 6-8 years.
 If you still have not picked your new Bernese Mountain Dog, try to find a breeder who focuses on longevity.